ckeditor/ckeditor5/docs/framework/development-tools/package-generator/javascript-package.md

 │  ├─ index.html           # The sample file.
 │  └─ ckeditor.js          # The editor initialization script.
 ├─ scripts
-│  └─ build-dist.mjs       # Script responsible for building the plugin.
+│  └─ build-dist.mjs       # Script creates `NPM` and browser builds for your plugin.
 ├─ src
 │  ├─ pluginname.js        # The plugin with example functionality.
 │  ├─ index.js             # The modules exported by the package.